 “These numbers are an epidemic in itself,” Aimee Santos, a spokesperson for UN agency in the Philippines, said last month.

 Viral Divorces: conversely with all that isolation… there’s bound to be marriages that break down; a great desire for social distancing after too much social closeness.
+(See Pandemic ‘pressure cooker’ is driving more couples to seek advice about separation, divorce).

 Pandemic Suicides: with this fear and anxiety, our suicide rate will likely have spiked, adding to what is already the leading cause of death in most western nations.